 Reduce the Perceived Value

 This suggestion is a bit on the shady side, but if you are in contact with an account owner and they want more for the account than you are willing to pay, you might engage in some practices designed to make the account less valuable to the original owner.
-This essentially improves your negotiating position for a subsequent price discussion.
+This substantially improves your negotiating position for a subsequent price discussion.

 One, the fact that all of the other social media sites have that name reserved makes it less valuable if the original owner decides to start using the Instagram account again as part of their marketing.
-The alternative possibility is that the original account number will want the top-level domain, or the other social media real estate you have reserved, and will be willing to make a trade with you.
+The alternative possibility is that the unique account number will want the top-level domain, or the other social media real estate you have reserved, and will be willing to make a trade with you.

-It’s a longshot approach, but worthwhile if you really want that particular Instagram account.
+It’s a longshot approach, but worthwhile if you want that particular Instagram account.

 Wait for an Instagram Purge

-If the account you want is genuinely inactive and doesn’t have much or any content on it, then there is a very good chance that it will eventually be purged from the Instagram database.
-Periodically, Instagram conducts a purge of its systems where they drop accounts that are seriously inactive, accounts that have been banned, spam accounts, and other things that are cluttering up their data tables.
-It’s no guarantee, but it’s possible that the inactive account you want will be dropped and the username will become available again.
+If the account you want is genuinely inactive and doesn’t have much or any content on it, then there is an excellent chance that it will eventually be purged from the Instagram database.
+Periodically, Instagram conducts a purge of its systems where they drop seriously inactive accounts, accounts that have been banned, spam accounts, and other things that are cluttering up their data tables.
+It’s no guarantee, but it’s possible that the inactive account you want will be dropped, and the username will become available again.

 If they have thousands of followers, then at least some of those followers are undoubtedly spam accounts or bots, and a purge is going to cut their follower list by some non-trivial quantity of users.
-So if your monitored account goes from 9,341 followers to 9,102 followers overnight (and there’s not some obvious scandalous post driving the loss), the odds are good that Instagram did a purge and some usernames are now up for grabs.
+So if your monitored account goes from 9,341 followers to 9,102 followers overnight (and there’s not some apparent scandalous post driving the loss), the odds are good that Instagram did a purge, and some usernames are now up for grabs.